tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 ### Conflicting Tokens

 Grammars often contain multiple tokens that can match the same characters.
 For example, a grammar might contain the tokens (`"if"` and `/[a-z]+/`).
-Tree-sitter differentiates between these conflicting tokens in a few ways:
+Tree-sitter differentiates between these conflicting tokens in a few ways.

+1. **External Scanning** - If your grammar has an external scanner and one or more tokens in your `externals` array are valid at the current location, your external scanner will always be called first to determine whether those tokens are present.

-1. **Context-aware Lexing** - Tree-sitter performs lexing on-demand, during the parsing process.
+1. **Context-Aware Lexing** - Tree-sitter performs lexing on-demand, during the parsing process.
 At any given position in a source document, the lexer only tries to recognize tokens that are *valid* at that position in the document.

+1. **Earliest Starting Position** - Tree-sitter will prefer tokens with an earlier starting position.
+This is most often seen with very permissive regular expressions similar to `/.*/`, which are greedy and will consume as much text as possible.
+In this example the regex would consume all text until hitting a newline - even if text on that line could be interpreted as a different token.

-2. **Lexical Precedence** - When the precedence functions described [above](#the-grammar-dsl) are used within the `token` function, the given precedence values serve as instructions to the lexer.
+1. **Explicit Lexical Precedence** - When the precedence functions described [above](#the-grammar-dsl) are used within the `token` function, the given precedence values serve as instructions to the lexer.
 If there are two valid tokens that match the characters at a given position in the document, Tree-sitter will select the one with the higher precedence.

-3. **Match Length** - If multiple valid tokens with the same precedence match the characters at a given position in a document, Tree-sitter will select the token that matches the [longest sequence of characters][longest-match].
+1. **Match Length** - If multiple valid tokens with the same precedence match the characters at a given position in a document, Tree-sitter will select the token that matches the [longest sequence of characters][longest-match].

-4. **Match Specificity** - If there are two valid tokens with the same precedence and which both match the same number of characters, Tree-sitter will prefer a token that is specified in the grammar as a `String` over a token specified as a `RegExp`.
+1. **Match Specificity** - If there are two valid tokens with the same precedence and which both match the same number of characters, Tree-sitter will prefer a token that is specified in the grammar as a `String` over a token specified as a `RegExp`.

-5. **Rule Order** - If none of the above criteria can be used to select one token over another, Tree-sitter will prefer the token that appears earlier in the grammar.
+1. **Rule Order** - If none of the above criteria can be used to select one token over another, Tree-sitter will prefer the token that appears earlier in the grammar.

+### Lexical Precedence vs. Parse Precedence

+One common mistake involves not distinguishing lexical precedence from parse precedence.
+Parse precedence determines which rule is chosen to interpret a given sequence of tokens.
+Lexical precedence determines which token is chosen to interpret a given section of text.
+It is a lower-level operation that is done first.
+The above list fully capture tree-sitter's lexical precedence rules, and you will probably refer back to this section of the documentation more often than any other.
+Most of the time when you really get stuck, you're dealing with a lexical precedence problem.
+Pay particular attention to the difference in meaning between using `prec` inside the `token` function vs. outside of it.

 ### Keywords